sustrik/ribosome/README.md

 .}
 ```

-In the output, initial whitespace in line 3 will be replaced by a tab.
+In the output, leading whitespace in line 3 will be replaced by a tab.

-Set tabsize to zero to switch the generation of tabulators off.
+Set tabsize to zero to switch the generation of tabs off.

 ##Syntax highlighting